Guide for Candidates

 7. DURATION OF ASSESSMENTS

-Candidates are notified of the date they were assessed, and assessments are valid for a period of two (2) years from that date.
+Candidates are notified of the date they were assessed, and assessments are valid for a period of three (3) years from that date.
 During that time, a “recommended” or “highly recommended” candidate remains on the list of those available for judicial appointment by the Government.
-If a candidate continues to be interested in being considered for appointment after the above two year expiry date, a new Questionnaire must be submitted during the three months preceding the expiry date.
+If a candidate continues to be interested in being considered for appointment after the above three year expiry date, a new Questionnaire must be submitted during the three months preceding the expiry date.
 In that case, a new assessment is undertaken, and a prior "recommended" or "highly recommended" candidate remains on the list of those available for appointment until the new assessment is completed.
 A new Questionnaire can also be submitted after the above expiry date, but in that case a previous positive assessment will cease to be valid as of the expiry date.

 Each candidate’s assessment must be certified by the Commissioner or the Executive Director, Judicial Appointments prior to its submission to the Minister of Justice.